ash15764/Python_Final_Project/README.md

 # UI :~

 the main UI & options the user deal with in order to work with the manager, the csv file is updated accordingly after each action.
+- To Start the Project :~
+1. Copy or Pull the code files on a IDE (integrated development environment) software
+2. Select the file `UI.py`
+3. Run the file using the icon ▶️
+4. Enjoy !!